John Norman MacLeod

 John Norman MacLeod (3 August 1788 – 25 March 1835) was a British politician who sat in the House of Commons from 1828 to 1830.
 He was the 24th Chief of Clan MacLeod.

 John was born in India, the son of Major-General Norman MacLeod of MacLeod, 23rd Chief of Clan MacLeod.
-He married Anne Stevenson and had nine children.
+He married Anne Stephenson, sister of banker Rowland Stephenson.
+They had nine children.

 In 1828, John was elected at a by-election as a Member of Parliament (MP) for Sudbury and held the seat until 1830.

 He died in 1835 and was buried at Old Kilmuir Cem, Dunvegan, Skye, Scotland.
 His son, Norman MacLeod of MacLeod, succeeded him as the 25th Chief of Clan MacLeod.